 “The enemy is at home” – that was the slogan of Lenin.
 He would never dream of emphasising the dependence of Tsarism on foreign imperialism but always insisted that the Russian workers must fight against their own bourgeoisie.
 When Russia was invaded by Japan in 1904, did Lenin shout: “Down with Japanese imperialism?”
 Of course, he did not.
 He used the crisis to call for the overthrow of Russian Tsarism.
 During the First World War, what was Lenin’s attitude?
 “The German imperialists are our enemy,” he would say.
 But our duty is to overthrow our own ruling class.
 Let the German workers deal with the Kaiser!

 In relation to China some put forward the slogan of “Down with imperialism!”
 But the task of the Chinese workers is to overthrow the Chinese ruling class.
 The slogan “Down with imperialism” instead invites the Chinese workers to join hands with their own national bourgeoisie to fight against foreign capitalists.
-This does not make any sense, and if it does, it makes sense in entirely the opposite direction.
+This does not make any sense, and if it does make any sense, it does so in entirely the opposite direction.
 As for Russia, the slogan “Down with imperialism” is even more misguided.
 Vladimir Putin would be delighted to take up that very slogan, since he is engaged in a permanent struggle with US imperialism.
-But that is the fight between one reactionary imperialist gang and another.
+But that is a fight between one reactionary imperialist gang and another.
 There is not an atom of progressive content on either side.

 As a matter of fact, the problem facing the Russian Marxists is a very difficult one.
 Politics in Russia at this moment in time is sharply polarized, not on class lines, but on nationalist lines.
 On the one hand the pro-western bourgeois Liberals support the reactionary Kiev regime against Putin.
 On the other, many people support Putin against the gangsters and fascists in Kiev.